arkency/posts/posts/2018-09-18-3-ways-to-make-your-ruby-object-thread-safe.md

 SUBSCRIBERS = Subscribers.new
 ```

-`Subscribers` can be used from within different threads because its state is different for every thread that uses it. `@subscribers.value` is a different `Array` for every thread.
+`SUBSCRIBERS` can be used from within different threads because its state is different for every thread that uses it. `@subscribers.value` is a different `Array` for every thread.
 This might be useful and what you want/expect.
 But it also might not.

 In [RailsEventStore](http://railseventstore.org/) we use this pattern to keep a list of short-term handlers interested in events published by current thread.
 For example an import process can collect stats about the number of `ProductImported` and `ProductImportErrored` events that occur when parsing and processing an XLSX file.